ComputeCanada/software-stack/doc/easybuild.md

 ```
 ## Pull to the ebuser's account first
 sudo -iu ebuser eb-pull-cc
-sudo -i -u ebuser eb <name of easyconfig file>
+sudo -i -u ebuser eb <name of easyconfig file> --job
 ```

 This will, by default, create an AVX2/x86-64-v3 (Haswell processor and up) optimized executable for all software that is not installed at the “Core” level.
+The `--job` submits the compilation to a compute node, which has the added benefit that your compilation will finish even if you logout from Archimedes.

 ### Installing for a different toolchain